 The short answer is a resounding yes.
 At U.P.
-Home Inspection, we always advocate for radon testing in every home— especially in radon-prone areas of the U.P. like Dickinson County, Iron County, Gogebic, Houghton, Marquette, Menominee, Alger, Delta, Mackinac, and Chippewa Counties.
+Home Inspection, we believe radon inspection is a good idea for every home— especially in radon-prone areas of the U.P. like Dickinson County, Iron County, Gogebic, Houghton, Marquette, Menominee, Alger, Delta, Mackinac, and Chippewa Counties.

 Some UP counties are hot spots for radon, with 25 or more homes testing positive.
 Wondering if radon is prevalent in your area of the Upper Peninsula?
 Check out this map by the Department of Environment, Great Lakes, and Energyto find out.

 But that’s not the whole story—the following questions remain:

 - And “how often should I test for radon?”

 This blog will address these common radon testing questions and provide you some simple solutions to ensuring your property has safe and healthy air quality now and for years to come.